Ludophilia/Push_swap/assignment/pushswap_algo.md

 - Check what if the stack is already sorted.
 Do nothing in this case...

-## Algorithmic candidates - 2 numbers
+## Algorithmic candidate - 2 numbers

 ### Goal